eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

    az extension add --name azure-iot
    ```

 1. Run the [az group create](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-create) command to create a resource group.
-The following command creates a resource group named *MyResourceGroup* in the *eastus* region.
+The following command creates a resource group named *MyResourceGroup* in the *centralus* region.
     > Note: Optionally, to set an alternate `location`, run [az account list-locations](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-list-locations) to see available locations.
-Then specify the alternate location in the following command in place of *eastus*.
+Then specify the alternate location in the following command in place of *centralus*.

     ```shell
-    az group create --name MyResourceGroup --location eastus
+    az group create --name MyResourceGroup --location centralus
     ```

 1. Run the [az iot hub create](https://docs.microsoft.com/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-create) command to create an IoT hub.
 It might take a few minutes to create an IoT hub.